KonduitAI/konduit-serving/ADRs/0005-Packaging_System_Design.md

 This approach has got us quite far in terms of packaging (enabling flexible packaging options including uber-JARs, Docker, WARs, DEB/RPMs, tar files and .exe files), we are running up against the limits of this approach.

 Specifically, this approach has the following problems:
-* The combination of options available to users is only going to continue to grow (too many profiles and combinations for devs/users)
+* The combination of options available to users is only going to continue to grow (too many profiles and combinations for devs/users to know about and understand)
 * Some combinations are difficult or impossible using just profiles and properties (for example, building a binary for both Windows and Linux, but not Mac or PPC etc)
 * It is easy to leave performance on the table - i.e., using ND4J/SameDiff/TensorFlow etc binaries built without AVX support
-* Many incompatibilities will only become apparent at runtime (example: build for a CUDA version only to find that TensorFlow only releases one CUDA version and hence we have a runtime problem)
+* Many incompatibilities will only become apparent at runtime (example: build for a CUDA 10.x version only to find that TensorFlow only releases with CUDA 10.y and hence we have a runtime problem)
 * Now (with the Data/API rewrite) configuration and execution is separate; the one configuration can be run many different ways.
 For example, a TensorFlow model could be run with TensorFlow, SameDiff, TVM, or (possibly automated) conversion ONNX, etc. This will be challenging to support via a "profiles and properties" build approach.
 * Usability issues: For example, users need to know a lot about the different profiles, configuration, etc to get an optimal (or even functional) deployment - or even know what is possible.
     - An example of this: the user might build an uber-JAR without the PMML profile being enabled, only to discover their JAR can't run their pipeline (that has a PMML model)
-* Packaging of custom code, dependencies and other assets (inc. model) is difficult
+* Packaging of custom code, dependencies and other assets (inc. model, vocabulary files etc) is difficult or impossible at present

 ## Proposal

-The scope of this proposal is limited to the creation/packaging of a Konduit Serving uberjar, which may be deployed in many forms (Docker, RPM, WAR, etc)
+The scope of this proposal is limited to the creation/packaging of a Konduit Serving uberjar, which may be deployed in many forms (Docker, RPM, WAR, etc).
 Note that non-Java packaging/deployments of pipelines is out of scope (i.e., deploy a pure C++ binary); OSGi support is relevant but only in scope to the extent that an OSGi-based system could work with (or build on top of) the functionality described in this proposal.

-**Proposal Goals*
+**Proposal Goals**

 The goals of this packaging proposal are as follows:
 1. To retain and enhance the existing deployment options - uber-jar, docker, WAR, .exe, etc
 2. Enable greater flexibility in the build/deployment configuration
 3. To enable custom Java and Python code (and dependencies) to be easily included in a deployment
 4. To improve usability and reliability of packaging, in the following ways
-    - Remove the reliance on Maven profiles and properties (at least as the only option)
+    - Remove the reliance on Maven profiles and properties (at least as the only option) for executing builds
     - Automate the selection (or recommendation) of modules to include for a given pipeline (i.e., look at pipeline config, find what's necessary/useful to include)
     - Add validation and checking for common pitfalls such as dependency issues (incompatible with CPU architecture, wrong CUDA version, etc)
     - Make it clear to the user what requirements (in terms of hardware and software), if any, need to be satisfied on the deployment system (requires CUDA 10.1, Java 8+, etc)